selkies-project/selkies-gstreamer/docs/firewall.md

 The Selkies-GStreamer [coTURN](component.md#coturn) image [`ghcr.io/selkies-project/selkies-gstreamer/coturn:main`](https://github.com/selkies-project/selkies-gstreamer/pkgs/container/selkies-gstreamer%2Fcoturn) is also included in this repository, and may be used to host your own STUN/TURN infrastructure.
 As this image contains additional features for identifying the external server IP in cloud environments, usage of this container is recommended.

 [Pion TURN](https://github.com/pion/turn)'s `turn-server-simple` executable or [eturnal](https://eturnal.net) are recommended alternative TURN server implementations that support Windows as well as Linux or MacOS.
-[STUNner](https://github.com/l7mp/stunner) is a Kubernetes native STUN and TURN deployment if Helm is possible to be used.
+[STUNner](https://github.com/l7mp/stunner) is a Kubernetes-native STUN and TURN deployment if Helm is possible to be used.

 ## Install and run coTURN on self-hosted standalone machines, cloud instances, or virtual machines